 Where are the best parks and nature attractions in Porto?

-Where can I store my luggage in Porto?
+Where can I find tourist information and guideposts in Porto?